 Resources for Counseling and Consultation.
 The immediate priority in the case of alleged sexual harassment is to provide a safe, informal and confidential atmosphere for the alleged victim to talk with person(s) about the incident, to check out feelings, talk through the incident, and otherwise do a “reality check” on the incident.
 CDSP will have on file a list of resources, independent from the school that may be used in this manner.
 The President and Dean’s Office shall compile and update this list on a regular basis.
 This list will be available from the Dean of Students.
 All faculty advisors will be made aware of this list on an annual basis for referral purposes.
 The Dean of Students will publicize the availability of these resource people to the CDSP community.
 Recognizing that an individual may experience a time of delayed reaction between the alleged occurrence of sexual harassment and the reporting of the incident, the aforementioned resource list will also be available to persons seeking advice regarding past incidents.
 Additionally, should any such person decide to file a complaint of sexual harassment, an investigation would proceed in the manner described below.

 CDSP Investigation of Complaints.
 A formal investigation into any allegation of harassment will begin upon notification of CDSP of the alleged incident(s).
-If the complainant is a student, notification should be made to the Dean of Students; if the complainant is a faculty member, notification should be made to the Dean of Academic Affairs; if the complainant is a staff member, notification should be made to the Vice President for Administration; if the complaint arises in the context of Field Education, notification should be made to the Director of Field Education.
+If the complainant is a student, notification should be made to the Dean of Students; if the complainant is a faculty member, notification should be made to the Dean of Academic Affairs; if the complainant is a staff member, notification should be made to the Vice President and Chief Operating Officer; if the complaint arises in the context of Field Education, notification should be made to the Director of Field Education.
 If, in any situation, the allegations of harassment are against or involve the individual to be notified, the complainant may notify any other individual listed or the President and Dean to commence an investigation.
 Upon notification, the President and Dean will appoint appropriate persons from the community (faculty, staff and/or student) to investigate the incident.

 When a CDSP student is involved in an incident of alleged harassment, a student (such as the Ombudsperson) shall be appointed to the investigative committee.
 The President and Dean will also take necessary actions to defuse the situation, separate the parties, or maintain the status quo, as deemed appropriate under the circumstances.
 The complainant and the respondent, who will be advised by the President and Dean of the pending investigation, shall agree upon all members of the investigative committee.
 Either complainant or respondent may petition the President and Dean that a member of the investigative committee not serve in this particular situation if there is a question about the member’s ability to be impartial.
 Further, either or both complainant and respondent may be permitted to have an advocate come with them to the meeting(s) of the committee.
 Every effort shall be made to maintain the confidentiality of the parties involved.
 However, disclosure of the specific allegations and individuals may be necessary to conduct a complete investigation.
 It is against CDSP policy for anyone to retaliate against a complainant who pursues a complaint or any witness or participant in an investigation.